Aidan-McNay/Aidan-McNay/README.md

 -->

 # 💫 Aidan McNay
 Hi!
-I'm a rising senior at Cornell University studying Electrical and Computer Engineering<br>Strengths include Digital RTL design and testing, as well as automating work around me.<br><br>Feel free to reach out - always willing to learn more and get involved!
+I'm a senior at Cornell University studying Electrical and Computer Engineering<br>Strengths include Digital RTL design and testing, as well as automating work around me.<br><br>Feel free to reach out - always willing to learn more and get involved!

 - 🔭 I’m currently a senior at Cornell University studying Electrical and Computer Engineering, planning to continue to get my Masters Degree
 - 🌱 I’m currently learning open-source ASIC design and flows